 How to Grow a Mango in a Pot

-Dwarf mango trees are perfect as container grown mango trees; they only grow to between 4 and 8 feet.
-They do well in USDA zones 9-10, but you can fool Mother Nature by growing them indoors if you can fulfill the mangoes’ heat and light requirements or have a greenhouse.
+Dwarf mango trees are perfect as container grown mango trees; they only grow to between 4 and 8 feet (1 and 2.4 m.).
+They do well in USDA zones 9-10, but you can fool Mother Nature by growing them indoors if you can fulfill the mangoes’ heat and light requirements, or if you have a greenhouse.

 Choose a pot that is 20 inches by 20 inches (51 by 51 cm.) or larger with drainage holes.
 Mangos need excellent drainage, so add a layer of broken pottery to the bottom of the pot and then a layer of crushed gravel.